viclw17/viclw17.github.io/_posts/2024-07-01-revisit-path-tracing.md

 The course is really well structured and clear demonstrated, helped me comb through what I have read in the *pbrt* book and achieved better understanding.

+## Eric Veach's Paper
+PhD thesis by Eric Veach [Robust Monte Carlo Methods for Light Transport Simulation ](https://graphics.stanford.edu/papers/veach_thesis/) is mentioned during the course.
+After scanning it I realize the course is heavily based on it, especially the demonstration on the 3 **Formulation of Light Transport Equations**.
+Leaving a reference here for future reading as it is such a dense material.

 # Intel Path-Tracing Workshop
 I paused my study for a while until I came across this material: